 2 x ½ = 1

-Fortunately, I do not need a calculator with this.
-There is a ready-made set of solved equations and operations on numbers 0-60 at the end of Doman’s book.
+Fortunately, I do not need a calculator for this.
+There is a ready-made set of solved equations and operations on quantities 0-60 at the end of Doman’s book.
 I was using it when doing multiplication, addition, division and subtraction earlier.
 We revise the same operations again but this time we do not mix quantities.
 The result is always 1 when we focus on number 1.

 I liked Doman’s idea to use poker chips instead of dot cards from time to time.
 I use plastic caps which I have collected over time with the aim of using them with my primary school pupils.
 Maja’s interest and curiosity is at its peak with maths presented like this I still use dot cards for large numbers like 60.

 Have you found my experience useful?
 If yes, share.
 How about you?
 Are you already familiar with any of the steps of the Doman method presented here?
 I would be really delighted if you leave a comment and share your experience and ideas.

 You are invited to follow Facebook fanpage and to subscribe for this blog.